cedwards57/My-Next-Jam/README.md

 ## Clone this Repository

 1. Go to [https://github.com/new](https://github.com/new) and create a new repository.
-The name can be anything, but for this example, let's say it's named `spotifyapp`.
+The name can be anything, but for this example, let's say it's named `musicapp`.
 2. In your command terminal, use `cd` to go to the folder where you want to have this app's files.
 3. `git clone https://github.com/cedwards57/favartists.git`
 4. `cd` into the newly created repository, and you should see the new files.
-5. Connect this to your github repo using `git remote set-url origin https://github.com/{yourusername}/spotifyapp`.
+5. Connect this to your github repo using `git remote set-url origin https://github.com/{yourusername}/musicapp`.
 Replace {yourusername} with your username, *without* curly braces.
 6. `git push origin main` to have the cloned repo appear in your personal github repo.

 ## Spotify Developer Account & Setup